shahjacobb/Market-Data-API-Observability-Platform/README.md

 <img width="650" alt="endpoints_responses" src="https://github.com/user-attachments/assets/25248dff-d54d-4484-beba-5a05f59c3a0a" />

-Shows the price data for AAPL and MSFT, and historical data for GOOGL with customizable time intervals.
+Shows the price data for AAPL and MSFT, and historical data for GOOGL (with customizable time intervals).

 ### Metrics Implementation
-FastAPI exposes these Prometheus metrics at `/metrics`:
+FastAPI exposes these Prometheus metrics at `[/metrics](https://github.com/shahjacobb/Market-Data-API-Observability-Platform/blob/main/backend/src/metrics.py)`:
 - Request counts by endpoint
 - Request latency measurements
 - Stock symbol request frequency
-- Error tracking by type
 - Stock price fetch latency
 - Successful vs failed YFinance calls
 - Number of unique symbols requested

 ### Docker & Prometheus Setup
-Prometheus needs Docker to scrape metrics.
-Here's how to get both services running:
+Okay, so testing the FastAPI service can be done by just running `uvicorn`, but in order to test Prometheus and start querying, it needs a Docker container running.
+Here's how to get both services running together using Docker Compose:

 1. Start Docker Desktop
 2. Run the services: